As May is National Women’s Health Month, it’s a good time to be aware of autoimmune disorders and also how they can impact women.

 - Swelling or redness

-- These symptoms, in addition to tests and a physical exam, are used by health care providers to aid in the diagnosis of an autoimmune disorder.
+- Health Care providers use these symptoms, in addition to tests and a physical exam, to aid in the diagnosis of an autoimmune disorder.

 - Since they’re very common, the symptoms alone are not specific enough to be diagnostic.
 While a professional examination is recommended, it’s important to remember there’s not a single test that can be used to diagnose any one autoimmune disorder.